tsiggi/CSD-Auth/2nd Semester/Digital Design/README.md

     * a report written in GR.
 * a [Slide folder 📂](https://github.com/tsingi-chris/CSD-Auth/tree/main/2nd%20Semester/Digital%20Design/Slides) containing the lecture slides.
 <br /><br />

-For more information, you can open a folder from above.
+For more information, you can open a folder from above or you can visit [elearning](https://elearning.auth.gr/course/view.php?id=8105).